Artist-in-Residence, Henry Tamianka Endowed Professor of Music

 - The Juilliard School, Diploma in Performance

-Temianka Professor of Violin at the Chapman Conservatory in Orange, California, Mr. Fitzpatrick’s students have been accepted to the Juilliard School, the Cleveland Institute of Music, the San Francisco Conservatory, the Indiana School of Music, the Mannes New School For Music, the Paris Conservatory, the Aspen Music Festival, the Meadowmount School of Music, the Sewanee Summer Music Center, the Perlman Camp and have received undergraduate and post graduate degrees from schools such as the Cincinnati Conservatory of Music, the Bienen School at Northwestern University, the Blair School of Music, The Eastman School of Music, New England Conservatory, and The USC Thornton School of Music.
+The Henri Temianka Professor of Violin at the Chapman Conservatory in Orange, California, Mr. Fitzpatrick’s students have been accepted to the Juilliard School, the Cleveland Institute of Music, the San Francisco Conservatory, the Indiana School of Music, the Mannes New School For Music, the Paris Conservatory, to the Aspen Music Festival, the Meadowmount School of Music, the Sewanee Summer Music Center and the Perlman Camp.
+They have received undergraduate and post graduate degrees from schools such as the Cincinnati Conservatory of Music, the Bienen School at Northwestern University, the Blair School of Music, The Eastman School of Music, New England Conservatory, and The USC Thornton School of Music.

-Mr. Fitzpatrick’s musical experiences throughout Europe, Japan and the United States, have led him to positions such as Conductor of the Nashville Chamber and Symphony Orchestras, Founder and Conductor of “L’Ensemble des Deux Mondes” in France.
-He worked in collaboration with orchestras such as “l’Orchestre Symphonique de France” and as soloist with The American Symphony Orchestra in New York.
-He has performed and recorded with artists such as Gaby Casadesus, Elliot Fisk, Claude Frank, Itzhak Perlman, Emmanuel Ax, Ron Leonard, Patrice Fontanarosa, Karl Leister and the French actor Richard Bohringer (in the stage production “Coetse”).
+Mr. Fitzpatrick’s musical experiences throughout Europe, Japan and the United States, have led him to positions such as Conductor of the Nashville Chamber and Symphony Orchestras to Founder and Conductor of “L’Ensemble des Deux Mondes” in France and he has collaborated with orchestras such as “l’Orchestre Symphonique de France” and as soloist with The American Symphony Orchestra in New York.
+Bill has performed and recorded with artists such as Gaby Casadesus, Elliot Fisk, Claude Frank, Itzhak Perlman, Emmanuel Ax, Ron Leonard, Patrice Fontanarosa, Karl Leister and the reknown French actor Richard Bohringer (in the stage production “Coetse”).

-Mr. Fitzpatrick’s premiere performance of Albert Glinsky’s “Rhapsody“ for Violin solo and Orchestra, which was choreographed by Leslie-Jane Pessemier in a work called “Flights” for the Joffrey II ballet company, gave more than 100 performances all across the U.S., and Hong Kong.
-He has recorded for Jubal, CRI, Sine Qua Non and Delos record labels, as well as for the BBC, FR2, and other cable and network stations throughout the US and France.
+Mr. Fitzpatrick has recorded for Jubal, CRI, Sine Qua Non and Delos record labels, as well as for the BBC, FR2, and other cable and network stations throughout the US and France.
+His premiere performance of Albert Glinsky’s “Rhapsody“ for Violin solo and Orchestra, which was choreographed by Leslie-Jane Pessemier in a work called “Flights” for the Joffrey II ballet company, gave more than 100 performances all across the U.S., and Hong Kong.